+So if I’m no longer keeping rabbits for fiber, and I don’t eat them – why am I keeping rabbits on my farm?
 Aside from being adorable and gentle companion animals, they are amazing garden helpers.
 They might not be helping pull weeds or reminding me to turn on the sprinklers, but they have done more for my soil fertility than even my chickens!

 If you are looking for an organic way to build soil health and improve the structure of your soil, you can’t do much better than rabbit manure.
-Rabbits are also a super easy addition to make in any backyard farm.
-They are small, don’t require a ton of space, and they are quiet – making them the ideal animal for any suburban or urban farm.
+Rabbits are also a super easy addition to make on any backyard farm.
+They are small, don’t require a ton of space, and are quiet – making them the ideal animal for any suburban or urban farm.
 Click here to learn about basic rabbit care

 I love my chickens and ducks but they stink!

 Red wigglers are composting superstars and are the preferred worm of vermicomposters everywhere.
 I have so many red wigglers in my compost bin that even with the chickens regularly digging them out and eating them I have TONS.
 I have my rabbits to thank for that!

-*it’s free and plentiful!
 Rabbits poop.
 A lot.
 It’s totally normal and healthy for each bunny to produce 100 or more pellets a day!
 Even with just a pair of bunnies, all that poop really adds up and can keep your garden green and lush.

 How to use rabbit manure in your garden

 You can literally take the dry pellets and sprinkle them right in the soil.
-Rabbit urine & urine soaked litter needs to be composted, but the dry pellets can be used right away.
-Pop a few in the hole when transplanting plants into the garden, side dress currently growing plants, or work them into the top few inches of an empty bed before or after planting season.
+Rabbit urine & urine-soaked litter needs to be composted, but the dry fecal pellets can be used right away.
+Pop a few in the hole when transplanting plants into the garden, side-dress currently growing plants, or work them into the top few inches of an empty bed before or after planting season.

 Does the thought of putting fresh manure in your garden make you feel uneasy?
 No worries, rabbit manure is great in the compost bin too.
 Add equal amounts of dry shavings/leaves and manure.
 Mix with a pitchfork occasionally and keep the pile moist to encourage everything to break down.
 Click here to learn more about composting

 If you can’t keep rabbits, you can still benefit from rabbit manure.
 You can buy it prepackaged in garden centers or from rabbit farmers.
 You might also be able to get some for free or cheap if you have a friend with a rabbit who doesn’t garden, or from your local animal shelter.